 I never thought I’d live to see the day where I had a Costco membership– I just assumed it wouldn’t be worth it for my small family.
 On top of that, I found Costco to be completely overwhelming.
 It’s kind of like being at Disneyland.
 100% overstimulating and I usually leave feeling like I need to go sit in silence in a dark room by myself despite how many people tell me how magical it is.
 It turns out, there are definitely things you should buy at Costco.
+And!
+Update!
+I am now in the group that loves Costco!
+(But still get overstimulated).

 There are a few supplies my husband routinely needs for his office and so we decided to try it out for a bit (P.S.
 Did you know their memberships are 100% refundable at any point if you decide you’re unhappy with your membership?)

-There are only 3 people in our family, so we pretty rarely need to buy things in bulk.
-And honestly, before we got our membership I was 100% confident that a Costco membership was not going to be worth it for us.
+Before we got our membership I was 100% confident that a Costco membership was not going to be worth it for us.
 I tend to like to buy things locally if I can and I don’t like having a lot of clutter (like too many things in the fridge or pantry at once) so literally the opposite of Costco.
 But, since we’re on a journey paying off $650k of student loan debt, I’ve been exploring any option I can to save money.
 After doing a bit of research, the membership is totally worth it for us (especially since we already needed it for Danny’s business).
 There are definitely things you should purchase at Costco (and things you should not, but that’s another post).
 It didn’t take long for me to realize just how magical a Costco membership is.

 THINGS YOU SHOULD BUY AT COSTCO